AryanK1511/Ragify/README.md

 # Ragify

-An AI agent built with Streamlit &amp; LangGraph that runs locally, allowing you to chat with your uploaded docs &amp; links 🔗📚💬
+An AI agent built with Streamlit &amp; LangChain that runs locally, allowing you to chat with your uploaded docs &amp; links 🔗📚💬

 ## Author